helm/charts/incubator/istio/README.md

 ## TL;DR;

-> **Note**: Istio manager currently looks for hardcoded configmap of name "istio" in the installed namespace which means that you can only install the chart once per namespace.
+> **Note**: Istio pilot currently looks for hardcoded configmap of name "istio" in the installed namespace which means that you can only install the chart once per namespace.

 ```console
 $ helm repo add incubator http://storage.googleapis.com/kubernetes-charts-incubator